 4. Ownership

 Another difference between an apartment complex and an apartment building is who owns it.
 Most apartment complexes have several owners but one management company.
-You will find that every unit or floor has a different owner in some.
+You will find that every unit or floor has a different owner.
 On the other hand, apartment buildings are mostly owned by one person or company.

 5. Number Of Units